How To Get Investor Attention With PR and Corporate Communications

 Demonstrate momentum with media relations

 Sure, a company can position its growth story on its website, but would-be investors may never find it and the hype just won't be there.
-Earned media plays a key role in putting that growth story in the publications investors read, validating it and building excitement/urgency for investing.
+Media relations plays a key role in putting that growth story in the publications investors read, validating it and building excitement/urgency for investing.

-Proactive storylines should focus on key moments in corporate growth and momentum.
-They should offer evidence of how the company is disrupting or positioned to be a leader in the market — customer wins, new leadership hires, position in major industry news.
+Proactive storylines should focus on key moments in corporate growth as well as proving out demand and market fit.
+They should offer evidence of how the company is disrupting or becoming a leader in the market — customer wins, new leadership hires, position in major industry news.
 Through media interviews, the leadership team proves out the vision of the company and relays the long-term value it’s delivering.
 This type of storytelling is even more important during downturns, where strategic pivots or ability to deliver on the vision are extra appealing.

 Expand the spokesperson bench